dzamora1/LIRI-app/README.md

-my-tweets returns your Twitter account's 20 most recent tweets using the Twitter API. spotify-this-song [song-title-here] returns the artist, album, and preview URL for a specific song using the Spotify API. movie-this [movie-title-here] returns the year, rating, plot summary, reviews of a specific movie using the IMDb API. do-what-it-says returns the result of a "random" result by reading the random.txt file and performing the command written in that file.
+my-tweets returns your Twitter account's 20 most recent tweets using the Twitter API. spotify-this-song [song-title-here] returns the artist, album, and preview URL for a specific song using the Spotify API. movie-this [movie-title-here] returns the year, rating, plot summary, reviews of a specific movie using the OMDB  API. do-what-it-says returns the result of a "random" result by reading the random.txt file and performing the command written in that file.
 This command can be changed to any one of the 3 types listed above.

 Instructions